polius/meteornext-docs/docs/guides/deployments.md

 A Release is identified by a name and a flag called `Active` that can be either enabled or disabled.

 A release marked as active means that all their deployments will be visible (in the Deployments section).
-Accordingly, a release marked as non active means that all their deployments will be hidden (in the Deployments section).
+Accordingly, a release marked as non-active means that all their deployments will be hidden (in the Deployments section).

 **Why is this Active flag needed?**

-Imagine that we are Database Engineers and we are in charge to make database deployments for daily needs (bug fixes, new features or data retrieval).
+Imagine that we are Database Engineers, and we are in charge to make database deployments for daily needs (bug fixes, new features or data retrieval).

-Every month the company releases a new version of their product.
+Every month, the company releases a new version of their product.
 We have a Release created "3.1.0" with several deployments already done.

-Today the company releases in Production the 3.1.0 Release for all their customers containing all the deployments we made.
+Today the company releases in Production the 3.1.0 Release for all their customers, containing all the deployments we made.

-At this point we are not still interested of seeing all the past deployments.
+At this point, we are not still interested of seeing all the past deployments.
 We just want to have a new release to contain all the future deployments for the next monthly company's release.

 What we do is to create a new active Release with the name "3.2.0" and update the previous one (3.1.0) setting the active flag disabled.